-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the costs for your drugs
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,400 limit for the calendar year.
-Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-During this stage, the plan will pay most of the cost for your drugs.
-You will pay:
+- You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$8,000 limit for the calendar year.
+Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year. - During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.